-The opportunity for VR is simply to finish the work started by Conoco, with the advantage of modern geophysical technologies.
 VR has the experience in Nevada and expertise in mineral exploration to advance New Boston.
+The opportunity for VR is simply to finish the extensive and expert work done by Conoco during the 1970's, with the advantage of modern geophysical technologies.